segmentio/segment-docs/src/connections/destinations/catalog/actions-talon-one/index.md

 ## Benefits of Talon.One (Actions) vs Talon.One Classic

 Talon.One (Actions) allows you to share more data than the classic destination.
-The classic version sharing customer profile data.
+The classic version only shares customer profile data.
 The Action version supports sharing the following data:

 - Customer profile data
 - Audience data